-IU Bloomington is well underway with its budget redesign process.
-The Budget Model Redesign Steering Committee, comprised of representation from the Bloomington Faculty Council, IUB deans, and fiscal officers from IUB academic units, has been guiding the development of the IUB budget model framework and design of the conceptual model.
-The Budget Model Development and Solutions Team, which includes fiscal officers and other financial data experts, provides additional analysis, input, and outreach to other financial leaders and campus partners as needed.
+The Budget Model Redesign Steering Committee, comprised of representation from the Bloomington Faculty Council, IUB deans, and fiscal officers from IUB academic units, guided the development of the IUB budget model framework and design of the conceptual model.
+The Steering Committee is now presenting the model to campus constituencies and collecting feedback, questions, and ideas.

 Guiding Principles